Project Euler Problem 21 Statement

 - L is set to 10,000, which is the limit up to which we are interested in finding amicable numbers.

-- ds[] is a list initialized with 1s, where each index i will eventually contain the sum of proper divisors of i.
+- ds[] is a list initialized with 1s, where each index i will contain the sum of proper divisors of i.

 The nested loop calculates the sum of proper divisors for each number up to L: